UK banks have ample funds to help pandemic-hit economy - BoE's Woods

 Sarah Breeden, executive director for bank supervision at the BoE, said Britain's biggest companies have drawn tens of billions of pounds on credit lines from their banks, but they have yet to spend it.

-"In the near term, for larger companies that risk of default does not feel very immediate," Breeden said.
+"In the near term, for largest companies that risk of default does not feel very immediate," Breeden said.
 "The shock hasn't yet hit in scale," she said.

+Britain's banks are offering loans under a government-backed scheme to help businesses stay afloat during the national lockdown, but it is unclear if all of the companies will survive.

+"The capital treatment for these loans is strong enough to cover the losses that should arise in the normal way from making loans of this kind," Woods said.

 ((huw.jones@thomsonreuters.com; +44 207 542 3326; Reuters Messaging: huw.jones.thomsonreuters.com@reuters.net))